alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Calling a function may do more than calculate a value: it may invoke an API, query a database, send an email, write a file, or observe time or randomness.
 These observable interactions are called effects.
 A pure function depends only on its declared inputs: the same inputs produce the same result, and evaluating it does not read from or modify the outside world.

-Pure functions are easier to compose because you can recompute, delay, repeat, or discard their results without changing anything outside the calculation.
-Effectful functions are different.
+Pure functions are easier to compose because recomputing, delaying, repeating, or discarding them does not change anything outside the calculation.
+Effects are different because invocation itself can matter.
 Order, timing, delays, retries, and repetition can matter, and some effects cannot simply be undone.
-A request may need rate limiting, a retry may affect later work, and an email should not be sent twice by accident.

-That is where the trouble starts. `List.Map`, `Maybe.Map`, and `Result.Map` already decide when the supplied function runs.
-That is fine for pure code, but if the function performs effects directly, those invocation rules become the execution policy for the effect.
+That is where the trouble starts.
+Once timing, order, and repetition matter, an ordinary host abstraction can accidentally become the execution policy for the effect. `List.Map`, `Maybe.Map`, and `Result.Map` already decide when the supplied function runs.
+That is fine for pure code, but if the function performs effects directly, those invocation rules become the execution policy.
 Returning `IO<T>` changes the arrangement: the function now returns a suspended effectful computation instead of performing the effect immediately, so the surrounding program can compose those computations first and decide later how the larger whole should run.

 ## When Execution Policy Matters